aminabougallala/ds-remote-engine-guide/troubleshooting/podman/sh_permission_denied.md

 ### Disable SELinux Enforcement

-Even if the volume directory is mounted correctly, SELinux can prevent the container from accessing/executing the `init.sh` script.
+Even if the user has proper permissions in the volume directory, SELinux can still prevent the container itself from accessing/executing the `init.sh` script.

 > [!IMPORTANT]
 > SELinux can block container access even with correct mounts.
 Disabling SELinux (`--security-opt`) can bypass this restriction.